 Gili Trawangan is one of three islands located in North-East Lombok, Indonesia.
-Although most of the restaurants, bars, and hotels are closed because of the global pandemic and international tourists are not allowed to visit, the dive community is thriving.
+Although most of the restaurants, bars, and hotels are still closed because of the global pandemic and international tourists are not allowed to visit just yet, the dive community is thriving.
 We are lucky to have great dive sites on our doorsteps, which means we don’t even need to use a boat to reach them.

-I have to say, it was amazing to be a student again!
+I have to say, I absolutely love to be a student!
+At the start, I was a bit worried as I don’t really have any experience with marine conservation, nor have an education in marine biology, but quickly I realized that you don’t need that at all.
 I’ve learned so many things, like that the coral can get decompression sickness, why coral get stressed, and how we can protect the coral reef with minimum resources.
 So, I want to share my experience and get you interested in this incredible ecosystem as well.

 Table of Contents

 - Why coral reefs are so important?